-The market places are a focus for organised chaos in the city; narrow roads with stalls spilling out onto the streets, women carrying baskets of fruit, eggs and vegetables, look out for the miniature pineapples which are delicious, mopeds make their way through the crowds and stalls to deliver goods, they are a great place to photograph.
-Ngocho Kham Thien market includes clothing and textiles, fruit and vegetables, as well as live stock.
-Cho Dong Xuan is the largest market and is good for fabrics and souvenirs.
+The market places are a focus for organised chaos in the city and great for candid street photography; narrow roads with stalls spilling out onto the streets, women carrying baskets of fruit, eggs and vegetables (I recommend trying the miniature pineapples, delicious), watch out for mopeds weaving their way through the crowds and stalls to deliver goods.
+We visit Ngocho Kham Thien market which sells clothing and textiles, fruit and vegetables, as well as live stock and Cho Dong Xuan which is the largest market and is good for fabrics and souvenirs.

 The Ho Chi Minh Mausoleum Complex is an important place of pilgrimage for many Vietnamese.
 Consisting of a traffic-free area of botanical gardens, monuments, memorials and pagodas, it is crowded by groups of Vietnamese who come from far and wide to pay their respects.